lucasmreis/blogSource/src/posts/using-csp-as-application-architecture.md

 It works! :)

 But we'll have many update processes.
-In our application we have three: `view`, `add` and `loading`.
+In this application we have three: `view`, `add` and `loading`.
 The first changes the word being shown in the screen (by changing `state.current`), and the second adds a new word.
 First, the functions:

 ```js
 // update.js